mallowlabs/redbucket/README.md

 # Redbucket
-A Chrome Extension which adds links to Redmine to Bitbucket Cloud.
+A Chrome extension which adds links to Redmine on Bitbucket Cloud.

 ![anime.gif](/image/anime.gif)